Mirespa/Discord-bot/README.md

 # Discord Bot

-"Personal assistant" style discord bot
+"Personal assistant" style discord bot.

 It supports modular logic, responds to user messages, and includes optional integration with services like Google Calendar and weather APIs.

 ## Features